-- Get set up on lat pulldown machine where knees are on the pad and ankles locked in with adjustable pad
+- Get set up on lat pulldown machine where knees are on the pad and ankles locked in with an adjustable pad

-- Keeping hip and torso in straight position, slowly lower your torso down parallel to the floor
+- Keeping hip and torso in a straight position, slowly lower your torso down parallel to the floor

 - Brace yourself with hands on the bench and press off just enough to pull yourself back up to starting position using hamstrings